The best morning face routine depends on your skin. But let’s break it down to the basics:

 Keep your face hydrated and safe from water loss

 To make sure that you lock in those ingredients that you’ve chosen to bless your face with, you want to make sure that the effect stays on your face as long as possible, but also that your face doesn’t become dehydrated.
-Your moisturizer may also have some ingredients like those above but just make sure that it leaves your skin feeling soft and supple, not dry and itchy.
+The moisturizer in your morning face routine may also have some ingredients like those above but just make sure that it leaves your skin feeling soft and supple, not dry and itchy.

 With an oil in the moisturizer (as in formulated with an oil NOT adding it yourself) you also lock in the ingredients from above, like I said, but if you have an oily skin you may want to use a moisturizer that is gel based.
 You just have to try it out to find one that suits you.